btsecom/docs/source/futures/en/index.html.md

 `GET /api/v2.1/orderbook/{symbol}`

-Retrieves a Level 1 snapshot of the orderbook
+Retrieves a snapshot of the orderbook.

 ### Request Parameters